cbor-wg/cddl/draft-ietf-cbor-cddl.md

 ~~~~
 {:cddl}

-A group choice can produce the union of the name-value pair sequences
+A group choice can produce the union of the sets of name-value pair
-that the alternatives in the choice can.
+sequences that the alternatives in the choice can.

 Both for type choices and for group choices, additional alternatives
 can be added to a rule later in separate rules by using "/=" and "//=",